 What they do

-Community health nurses work all over the state providing health education and nursing services in a community setting to children and their parents.
-They may need to work with people from many different cultures and ethnicity, including indigenous people.
+Community health nurses work all over Western Australia providing health education and nursing services within the wider community.
+They may need to work with people from many different cultures and ethnicities, including indigenous people.
 They may also work with disadvantaged and disempowered people.
 Especially in remote areas, they may be called upon to carry out many and varied nursing tasks.

 Working conditions for a community health nurse will depend on location.
 Community health nurses in remote locations can work long hours in difficult conditions.